I want to address a topic that seems to be causing some confusion: If you use the supplement CBD, you are not consuming “pot.”

-THC—not CBD–delivers the ‘high’ of marijuana
+THC—not CBD–delivers the "high" of marijuana

 Tetrahydrocannabinol—known as THC for short—is a cannabinoid that is the main psychoactive component in cannabis.
 What does psychoactive mean?
 A psychoactive substance is one that affects brain function and mental state, temporarily altering one’s mood, consciousness, perception and behavior.
-THC is the component in cannabis that delivers the “high” associated with marijuana.
+THC is the component of cannabis that delivers the “high” associated with marijuana.
 Different strains of cannabis used in medical marijuana will have different levels of THC, which in turn deliver different degrees of psychoactive effects.

 There’s been a significant amount of research into THC and its potential medicinal benefits.
 Scientists have found that THC may function as:

 - A pain reliever

 - An antioxidant and a neuro-protector

 We’re still learning more about the potential benefits, risks and side effects of THC when used as medical treatment.

 CBD, or cannabidiol, is another major component of cannabis that has been well studied and continues to attract a lot of attention from scientists for its potential health benefits.
 Unlike THC, CBD has no psychoactive effects.
 There is no “high” or other mind-altering effects from CBD.
 On the contrary: CBD on its own has calming, anti-anxiety effects—one of the reasons why it’s been identified as a useful supplement to treat insomnia and other sleep problems.

 In supplement form, CBD is either extracted from the cannabis plant or produced synthetically, so users can benefit from its therapeutic capabilities without exposure to other cannabinoids, including THC.
 CBD is not the same thing as medical marijuana.
 Unlike medical cannabis, CBD is legal in all 50 states.
 Even if you live in a state where medical cannabis is currently not legal, you can still purchase and use CBD.